Causemo/slate/source/includes/_web.md

 > Replace `SECRET_KEY` with your secret key

-> Replace `SESSION_ID` with a valid session ID from the fetch creative call
+> Replace `SESSION_ID` with a valid session ID from the fetch creative or session init call

 > Replace `CREATIVE_ID` with a valid creative ID from the fetch creative call